LB&SCR A1X Class W11 Newport: History

 W11 emerged from Brighton Works in 1878 and was originally numbered 40 and named 'Brighton'.

 She was chosen by William Stroudley to represent the LB&SCR at the Paris exhibition in 1878, where many trial runs were made in the Paris area to demonstrate her Westinghouse air brake system.

 She was based at Battersea Shed until 1901, when she spent a spell assisting with sea defence works at Newhaven.

 She was purchased by the IWCR in 1901, and was overhauled at Brighton Works.
 She was given the number 11 and repainted in IWCR livery.
-She arrived on the Island on 8 January 1902.
+She arrived on the Island on 8 January 1902, and in August 1918 was rebuilt into an a1x class.

 She passed into the ownership of the Southern Railway in 1923 and was renumbered as W11.
 She was given the name 'Newport' in 1930.
+Unlike many locomotives, Newport remained in Southern Railway olive green throughout the Second World War rather than being repainted plain black.

 She was taken out of service in April 1946 and stored, until 22 February 1947 when she was shipped back to the mainland and sent to Eastleigh Works for overhaul.
+She was renumbered 2640.

 British Railways took ownership in 1948 and she continued to be active along the South Coast working the Hayling Island branch, the Kent and East Sussex Railway and spells at Brighton, St Leonard's and Newhaven.
+In March 1951, she was renumbered 32640 and continued her duties along the south coast.

 She was finally withdrawn from service on 27 September 1963, when she was purchased by Sir Billy Butlin.
 She was repainted in a yellow livery and was displayed at Pwllheli Holiday Camp until 1973.

 Butlin was persuaded to place W11 on a ten-year loan to the Wight Locomotive Society, and she returned to the Island on 27 January 1973.